kwynncom/kwynn-php-general-utils/README.md

 Most popular with my own usage are kwas() and my MongoDB class dao_generic_3.  kwas($condition, $errorMessage); is "Kwynn's assert()": either the condition or true or an exception is thrown with the error message.

-isAWS() is running at http://kwynn.com/t/20/06/machineID.php?testisAWS
+isAWS() is running at https://kwynn.com/t/20/06/machineID.php?testisAWS

 I'm surprised it's still running.
-I've tried to stop using that, but it's one item that is running directly live, so I mention it.
+I've tried to stop using that, but it's one item that is running live that I can easily show, so I mention it.
+As of late 2022, it may not last long.

 *******
 function isKwGoo()